Jose Altuve Player Props: Astros vs. Nationals

 Jose Altuve At The Plate

-- Altuve has five doubles, two home runs and 10 walks while batting .266.
+- Altuve is batting .269 with five doubles, two home runs and 10 walks.

+- Altuve is batting .286 during his last games and is on a four-game hitting streak.

 - In four games this year, Altuve has picked up an RBI, with more than one RBI once.